GeZhouyang/GeZhouyang.github.io/_pages/about.md

 Welcome to my website!
 Here you will find brief information about me and my research.
-Currently, I am very interested in the subject of *active matter*, i.e. physical systems made of self-propelling units such as cells or microswimmers.
+My current interest is *active matter*, i.e. physical systems made of active units such as cells or microswimmers.
 As a fluid mechanician, I am particularly interested in how *hydrodynamic interactions* between individual microswimmers affect their collective motions.
 Such investigations are primarily curiosity-driven,